 Born in Kuwajima, Hakusan City, Ishikawa Prefecture in 1965.

-in 1989.
-After graduating from graduate school in 1992, became an assistant
+Graduated from graduate school in 1992 and became an assistant

-in the Sports Management Research Laboratory.
-In 2004, joined the Faculty of Business Administration at Kanagawa University.
+at the Sports Management Research Laboratory.
+Joined the Faculty of Management at Kanagawa University in 2004.

-In 2015, joined the Snow Sports Research Laboratory at Nippon Sport Science University.
+Joined the Snow Sports Research Laboratory at Nippon Sport Science University in 2015.

-Affiliation: Faculty of Sport Management, Snow Sports Research Laboratory (Professor)
+Affiliation: Faculty of Sports Management, Snow Sports Research Laboratory (Professor)

 Position: Director of the Admissions Center, Nippon Sport Science University